#STUDENTVOTE STARTER PACK

 This could be your local board of elections, local League of Women Voters chapter, or other community-based organizations that focus on voter engagement.

-Check out the Voter Registration Guides from the Fair Elections Center!
+Check out the Voter Registration Guides from the Fair Elections Center for information unique to your state!

 Join the SLSV Coalition’s listserv!
 We are always pushing out funding opportunities from the network when they become available.
-Examples of funding opportunities we have offered or highlighted in the past were one-time grants, implementation grants, Civic Holiday Campus Takeover Grants, and rapid response grants.
-To join the SLSV Coalition, Sign up for an informational here!
+Examples of funding opportunities we have offered or highlighted in the past were one-time grants, implementation grants, and rapid response grants.
+Join the SLSV Coalition!